Freshwater fishing at Siberut Island

 Asian swamp eel

 The Shortfin Eel (Anguilla bicolor) is found under rocks and on river banks and is caught with hand nets or bamboo traps.
-Asian swamp eels (Monopterus albus) are caught with basket traps or in bamboo pipes.
+Asian swamp eels (Monopterus albus), locally called Sikapla, are caught with hooks and line or with basket traps.
+Both eel species are easier to catch after rain, when the water is murky.
+When fishing with a hook and line, the favorite bait for eels is sago grubs.

 Cyprinoformes